Use Django template syntax to make AnQiCMS content display more flexible conditional judgment and loop

 {% endif %}

-Master loop display: Efficiently present a large amount of information
+Master the cyclic display: Efficiently present a large amount of information

-When we need to display a series of contents, such as the latest article list, product categories, or image gallery, writing them manually one by one is obviously not realistic or efficient.
-At this time,{% for %}Loop tags become our powerful assistant, it can traverse the array or list data obtained by AnQiCMS through various tags (such asarchiveList,categoryList,navList), and display them one by one.
+When we need to display a series of contents, such as the latest article list, product categories, or image gallery, it is obviously unrealistic and inefficient to write them individually.
+At this time,{% for %}The loop tag becomes our helpful assistant, it can traverse the array or list data obtained by AnQiCMS through various tags (such asarchiveList,categoryList,navListetc) and display them one by one.

 {% archiveList articles with type="list" limit="10" %}